Interior Architecture (BFA)

 Faculty Highlights

-Tim Cozzens has nearly 30 years of professional experience and is president of workshop/Cozzens, a design-build studio specializing in custom spaces and objects.
+• Tim Cozzens is an Associate Professor with over 40 years of professional design experience across numerous project typologies and is president of workshop/Cozzens, a design-build studio specializing in custom spaces and objects.
 He has taught at the School of the Art Institute of Chicago, the University of Notre Dame, Penland School of Crafts, and Northern Illinois University.
 Previous professional design experience includes positions at Perkins + Will, Swanke Hayden Connell, DesignBridge, The Environments Group, and ISD Incorporated.

-Lucy Trimarco is a Visiting Professor of the BFA Interior Architecture Program at Columbia College.
-She is an NCIDQ Certified Interior Designer by the State of Illinois and currently holds a Senior Interior Design consultant position at Fitzgerald APD, Chicago.
-Previous design experience with architecture firms VOA Associates, OWP&P, Partner by Design, The Environments Group and as a consultant to Perkins &Will, Lieber Group, TKA Partners and McCann Associates.
+• Lucy Trimarco is an Assistant Professor, an NCIDQ Registered Interior Designer by the State of Illinois, and certified as a LEED AP ID+C professional.
+Previous design experience with architecture firms includes VOA Associates, OWP&P, Partner by Design, The Environments Group, Fitzgerald APD and as a consultant to Perkins &Will, Lieber Group, TKA Partners and McCann Associates.
+She holds a Master of Science in Product Design & Development from Northwestern University, and a Bachelor of Fine Arts in Interior Design with Honors from The International Academy of Design & Technology.

-Guided by empathy and Inclusivity in collaboration, Lucy has developed interiors for commercial offices, showrooms, and healthcare institutions.
+Guided by empathy and inclusivity in collaboration, Lucy has developed interiors for commercial offices, showrooms, and healthcare institutions.
 Her most recent Chicago projects are Bloomer Chocolate’s Corporate Office and Thomas West Hair Salon.
-In her current role at Columbia College, she is working to integrate more DEI content strategies into student projects and investigating how to integrate virtual reality in the classroom.
+In her current role at Columbia College Chicago, she is working to integrate more DEI content strategies into student projects and investigating how to integrate new technologies such as artificial intelligence (AI), Augmented Reality (AR) and Virtual Reality (VR) into the classroom.

 Alumni Success